SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 ## Screenshots

-You redirect the payer to PayEx hosted payment pages to collect the consumers mobile number.
+You redirect the payer to Swedbank Pay hosted payment pages to collect the consumers mobile number.

 ![Vipps mobile payment pages][Screenshot_20190304-113739.png]